MarquezProject/marquez/docs/index.md

 The Metadata API is an abstraction for recording information around the production and consumption of datasets.
 It's a low-latency, highly-available stateless layer responsible for encapsulating both metadata persistence and aggregation of lineage information.
 The API allows clients to collect and/or obtain dataset information to/from the [Metadata Repository](https://www.lucidchart.com/documents/view/f918ce01-9eb4-4900-b266-49935da271b8/0).

-Metadata needs to be collected, organized and stored in a way to allow for rich exploratory queries via the [Metadata UI](https://github.com/MarquezProject/marquez-web).
+Metadata needs to be collected, organized, and stored in a way to allow for rich exploratory queries via the [Metadata UI](https://github.com/MarquezProject/marquez-web).
 The Metadata Repository serves as a catalog of dataset information encapsulated and cleanly abstracted away by the Metadata API.

 ## Data Model

 Marquez's data model emphasizes immutability and timely processing of datasets.
 Datasets are first-class values produced by job runs.
 A job run is linked to _versioned_ code, and produces one or more immutable _versioned_ outputs.
 Dataset changes are recorded at different points in job execution via lightweight API calls, including the success or failure of the run itself.

-The diagram below shows the metadata collected and cataloged for a given job over multiple runs, and the time-ordered sequence of modifications applied to its input dataset.
+The diagram below shows the metadata collected and cataloged for a given job over multiple runs, and the time-ordered sequence of changes applied to its input dataset over time.

 <figure align="center">
   <img src="./assets/images/model.png">